amirouche/ff.js/README.md

 **E.g.**:

-Here is simple example for clicker game:
+Here is simple example for a clicker game:

 ```javascript
 let onClick = function (app, model) {  // first `app` and `model` as argument,